sammyd/iOS8-day-by-day-book/manuscript/31-touch-id.md

-# iOS8 Day-by-Day :: Day 31 :: Using Touch ID to Secure the Keychain
+# Day 31 :: Using Touch ID to Secure the Keychain

-This post is part of a daily series of posts introducing the most exciting new parts of iOS8 for developers - [#iOS8DayByDay](https://twitter.com/search?q=%23iOS8DayByDay).
-To see the posts you've missed check out the [index page](http://shinobicontrols.com/iOS8DayByDay), but have a read through the rest of this post first!

----

-## Introduction

 The iPhone 5s introduced the world to Touch ID - the ability to authenticate with your device using just a finger print.
 In iOS7 use of this was limited to